Biobased epoxy casting system for decorative, professional and industrial applications.

 Once unmolded, you can sand and polish the piece to a perfect finish.

-Applying a gloss varnish to a matt surface will restore its shine and transparency, while offering good resistance over time.
+Applying a gloss varnish to a matt surface will restore its shine and transparency, while providing a good level of protection.

 1. Mechanical method: Gently insert a tool into the resin to help bubbles rise to the surface.